Mirantis/mke-docs/content/docs/getting-started/offline-installation.md

 - [skopeo](https://github.com/containers/skopeo) 1.6.1 or later
 - An OCI-based private registry that is accessible from all cluster nodes.
-  - All MKE 4 artifacts and images must be publicly accessible, with no required authentication.
+  - All MKE 4 images and charts must be publicly accessible, with no required authentication.
   - The registry must use HTTPS, and the TLS certificates of the registry server must be signed by a publicly trusted Certificate Authority.
 Private certificate authorities or self-signed certificates are not currently supported.
   - The registry must support multi-level nesting.
 For example,